 A suspension is when the DMV:

-- withholds or freezes a motorist’s driving privileges, and
+- withholds or freezes your driving privileges, and

 - does so for a defined period of time (usually from six months to four years).

-Revocation, on the other hand, is the outright termination of a motorist’s driving privileges.
+Revocation, on the other hand, is the outright termination of your driving privileges.
 Termination means driving privileges are gone, or officially expired.

 Note that California does not reinstate a revoked driver’s license.
-Rather, a person whose driving privileges have been revoked must:
+Rather, you must:

 - apply for a brand-new license, and